All Episodes

 Judy Miller's notes somehow all did not get to the independent prosecutor, Mr. Fitzgerald.

-And Mr. Fitzgerald has asked Judy to come back and explain some of these notes, some of these emails that she didn't submit with her original uh filing.
+And Mr. Fitzgerald has asked Judy to come back and explain some of these notes, some of these emails that she didn't submit with her original filing.

-The decision by a federal prosecutor, Patrick Fitzgerald comes just days after Miller found notes from a previously undisclosed conversation.
+The decision by a federal prosecutor, Patrick Fitzgerald, comes just days after Miller found notes from a previously undisclosed conversation, June 23rd, 2003, with Vice President Cheney's chief of staff, Scooter Libby.

-She is to return to the grand jury today to supplement her earlier testimony, said the Times executive editor Bill Keller in a memo on Tuesday.
+She is to return to the grand jury today to supplement her earlier testimony, said the Times executive editor Bill Keller in a memo on Tuesday to New York Times staff Reuters got a copy of it.

 After spending 85 days in jail, Miller testified before the grand jury for the first time on September 30th.

-And turned over notes from her two previously disclosed conversations with Libby on July 8th and July 12th of 2003.
+Anton turned over notes from her two previously disclosed conversations with Libby on July 8th and July 12th of 2003.

 Fitzgerald's wrapping all this up.

-Now, Miller's notes could be significant because they suggest that Cheney's office knew who Wilson was and started talking to reporters about him some two weeks before Wilson publicly criticized the administration's uh Iraq policy in a New York Times opinion piece on July 6th, which is fact full of lies and everything else.
+Now, Miller's notes could be significant because they suggest that Cheney's office knew who Wilson was and started talking to reporters about him some two weeks before Wilson publicly criticized the administration's Iraq policy in a New York Times opinion piece on July 6th, which is packed full of lies and everything else.

-Conclusion is that Rove is going to be indicted, and I mean there are stories out there today.
+Conclusion is that Rove is going to be indicted.

-Can Bush governed without Rove?
+Can Bush govern without Rove?

 And folks, nobody knows what Fitzgerald has.